-Well, apart from the obvious – the above – you don't have to think about what you're going to have for your next meal.
+- Hassle-free meals - you don't have to think about what you're going to have for your next meal.
 There's no weighing, calculating or complicated tracking so it's easy from the get-go.

 What are the cons?

-It obviously wouldn't suit a whole family, so it’s only really suitable if you're still willing to cook a different meal for the kids.
-That said, the veggie side dishes you make to accompany your meal would definitely be good for the kids too, so you could still share some elements of the same meals.
+- Individual programme's - Each package is designed for one person, so it obviously wouldn't suit a whole family, unless you're still willing to cook a different meal for the kids.
+That being said, the veggie side dishes you make to accompany your meal would definitely be good for the kids too, so you could still share some elements of the same meals.

 How much does the Jane Plan Diet cost?

-The cost of the Jane Plan diet starts at £259 a month for a one month plan, but the monthly cost gets cheaper the more months you sign up for.
+The cost of Jane Plan starts at £229 a month for a one month programme, but the monthly cost gets cheaper the more months you sign up for:

 Can you cancel Jane plan?